 Build a Co-Marketing Agreement

-It’s important to define who’s responsible for what when it comes to co-marketing.
-Develop an agreement that details the timeline and expectations for each team.
-This includes the allocated budget, level of participation, targeted audiences, asset ownership and trademarks, customer support, confidentiality, and other elements your legal team may deem necessary.
-Remember, the more points, the better; at no point should there be ambiguity about who should handle an unforeseen scenario (and how).
+Develop a co-marketing agreement that details the timeline and expectations for each team.
+This includes the allocated budget, level of participation, targeted audiences, asset ownership and trademarks, deliverable deadlines, customer support, confidentiality, and other elements your legal team may deem necessary.
+Remember, the more specificity, the better; at no point should there be ambiguity about who should handle an unforeseen scenario (and how).

 If it’s a long-term project, consider implementing regular check-in meetings to maintain progress and pivot strategies when necessary.